European shares touch three-month high as Sodexo surges

 By Danilo Masoni

-MILAN, Nov 19 European shares touched three-month highs on Thursday, helped by food and facilities group Sodexo rallying after a solid update and a share buyback announcement.
+MILAN, Nov 19 European shares rose to three-month highs on Thursday, helped by food and facilities group Sodexo rallying after a solid update and a share buyback announcement.

-The market was also buoyed by indications from the U.S. Federal Reserve late on Wednesday that the U.S. economy was strong enough to cope with an interest rate hike.
+The market was also helped by indications from the U.S. Federal Reserve that the U.S. economy was strong enough to cope with an interest rate hike.

-"Sentiment is positive thanks to signs of solid economic growth, with the U.S. economy nearing full employment," said Alessandro Allegri, Ambrosetti Asset Management CEO.
+"Sentiment is positive thanks to signs of solid economic growth with the U.S. economy nearing full employment," Alessandro Allegri, Ambrosetti Asset Management CEO, said.

 "In Europe and Japan, central banks are carrying on with easy monetary policy to support growth and this plays in favour of stock markets."

-The pan-European FTSEurofirst 300 index initially rose 1 percent to its highest level since late August, before edging back to stand 0.5 percent higher.
-The euro zone's blue-chip Euro STOXX 50 index also rose 0.5 percent.
+The pan-European FTSEurofirst 300 index rose 1 percent, while the euro zone's blue-chip Euro STOXX 50 index advanced 1.1 percent.

-Analysts said the results were stronger than expected, while a 300-million-euro share buyback also pleased investors.
+Analysts said the results were stronger than expected, with Societe Generale also welcoming news of a 300-million-euro share buyback.

-Mining company stocks also gained ground, with BHP Billiton leading its peers after saying its priority was to maintain a healthy balance sheet.
+Mining company stocks were the top sectoral gainers, up 2.5 percent, with BHP Billiton leading its peers after saying its priority was to maintain a healthy balance sheet.

-The mining sector was further helped as the U.S. dollar backed off highs.
+The mining sector was also helped as the U.S. dollar backed off highs.
 A cheaper dollar makes dollar-priced metals more affordable for non-U.S. investors.

-The impact of last week's attacks in Paris looked to be easing as travel and leisure stocks rose 1.6 percent after falling on Wednesday.
+The impact of heightened security jitters after last week's attacks in Paris looked to be easing as travel and leisure stocks rose 1.4 percent after falling on Wednesday.

-However, Greek stocks fell, with shares in the country's leading banks slumping as they unveiled discount share offerings aimed at raising funds to plug a capital shortfall.

-He said undervalued energy stocks might be worth buying although risks remained, due to low oil prices.
+He said undervalued energy plays, which rose 0.9 percent, might represent a buying opportunitiy but risks remained due to low oil prices.
+(Editing by Louise Ireland)

 * H&M drops after results (Writes through, adds closing prices)